 As for retailers offering interest-free finance options, John Lewis, Apple, Next,Very, Furniture Village, Harvey's Furniture, Goldsmiths and Jessops are just some of household names that offer the facility.

 These agreements are different from store cards in that they are put in place for a single purchase, with payments spread over the length of the credit agreement.
 For example, you might buy a £1,000 sofa, with 12 equal monthly payments back to the store you bought it from.

 A minimum spend is usually required to qualify for the finance agreement, repayment terms vary in length by retailer and the facility is always restricted to customers with good credit scores.
 Also, some retailers charge fees for early repayment so always check for these before you sign up to a deal.
 (Credit card companies, on the other hand, don't charge for early repayment so that's an added advantage).

 And remember, these interest-free deals only do what they say on the tin as long as you stick to your repayment plan - miss a scheduled payment and you'll be charged interest thereafter.

-If you're unable to secure interest-free credit, the lowest rates of interest charged elsewhere are those for personal loans.
-This year has seen the arrival of rates under 4%.
+If you're unable to secure interest-free credit, your next best bet is a personal loan.
+This year’s cut to the Bank of England rate means there are so incredibly cheap personal loans out there.
 But to secure a rate that low, borrowers usually need to take out loans of £7,000 and above.

 That may be on the high side for someone just looking to spread the cost of Christmas but even rates on loans of £2,000-plus are still a lot lower than the typical APR on credit cards.